Accusations of assault can be highly stressful. You could be facing fines, prison time, and damage to your reputation upon conviction.

 If you are facing charges for assaulting someone, you need a strong legal professional in your corner.
 An experienced Greenville assault lawyer could help construct a compelling and comprehensive defense strategy for your unique situation.
 In addition to protecting your legal rights and pursuing a case resolution that best serves your interests, your defense attorney could work to mitigate the sanctions passed down during sentencing.

-Degrees of Assault Charges Under State Law
+What Are the Degrees of Assault Charges Under State Law?

 South Carolina Code of Laws §16-3-600 outlines four distinct degrees of assault that a person in Greenville may be charged with.
 These degrees include third, second, and first-degree assault as well as assault and battery of a high and aggravated nature, or ABHAN.
 In most cases, more serious injuries result in more serious charges.

 The least severe type of assault codified under state law is assault and battery in the third degree.
 This charge entails unlawfully injuring someone, or offering or attempting to injure someone with the present ability to do so.
 Assaulting another person without causing significant injuries is usually Assault and Battery 3rd degree.

 If an act of assault results in or reasonably could have resulted in moderate bodily injury, it is generally considered second-degree assault and battery.
 Further, if an act involves the perpetrator touching another person’s private parts, either under or above their clothing, without consent, it is also considered second-degree assault and battery.
 “Moderate bodily injury” is a complicated term, and has a broad definition in the SC Code of Laws.
 Generally, moderate bodily injury is defined as an injury that:

 - Causes loss of the function of a bodily member or organ

 - Requires medical treatment that involves general or regional anesthesia

 - Results in a fracture or dislocation